uz-java/Online-shop/README.md

 # Online shop
-Online bookstore is a web application built by using JAVA CORE, Spring Framework with MVC architecture.
+Online shop is a web application built by using JAVA CORE, Spring Framework with MVC architecture.
 On the database side, PostgreSQL Server has been used.

 ------------